What is Cyber & Data Risk Insurance?

 Most insurers can look to tailor cover to meet different business requirements and will include both first party and third party covers.
-The cover can typically include;
+Cyber Insurance cover typically includes:

-Third-party liability claims following a security failure.
+Third Party liability claims following a security failure.
 This could result from confidential information being breached, for example.
-Cover would also extend to defence costs and insurable fines.
-Some insurers include defence against allegations non-compliance with GDPR within their cover.
+Cover can also extend to defence costs and some insurable fines.
+Some insurers include defence against allegations of non-compliance with GDPR within their cover.

-Getting your business back up and running including loss of income and mitigation expenses
+Getting your business back up and running with business interruption cover, for cyber incidents, including loss of income and mitigation expenses.

 Staff / User Training

-Hiscox Insurance report in 2018 noted that 67% of their cyber claims involved an element of employee error**.
-It’s important that staff understand their role in keeping the business secure and hacking techniques are developing all the time.
+A report in 2018 noted that 67% of cyber claims involved an element of employee error.
+It’s important that staff understand their role in keeping the business secure and that hacking techniques are developing all the time.

-Most businesses now allow some element of remote working with staff being able to access work emails and files with on mobile phones or laptops.
-As their devices are portable there is always a risk that they can be misplaced or lost which may open up our system to potential hacking.
+Most businesses now allow some element of remote working, with staff being able to access work emails and files on mobile phones or laptops.
+As their devices are portable, there is always a risk that they can be misplaced or lost, which may open up systems to potential hacking.

 Avoid Public Wi-Fi

-More and more locations are offering public wi-fi which although maybe be seen as helpful and convenient, you should always be mindful that’s anything you do on public Wi-Fi is NOT secure.
+More and more locations are offering public Wi-Fi, which although may be seen as helpful and convenient, you should always be mindful that anything you do on public Wi-Fi is not secure.

 Cyber Essentials Scheme

-This is a government-backed scheme designed to help businesses guard against cyber threats and certification is available once completed.
-This program outlines the basic steps your business can make as you take your first steps towards protecting yourself from cyber threats.
+This is a government-backed scheme designed to help businesses safeguard against cyber threats, and certification is available once completed.
+This program outlines the basic steps your business can make as you begin to protect yourself from cyber threats.